oracle-quickstart/oci-hpc-oke/docs/running-rdma-workloads-on-oke.md

 Make sure to update the image IDs in the `worker pools` blocks.

+You can find more information on setting up Terraform for OCI [here](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm).

 ### Wait until you see all nodes in the cluster

 ```sh